harshabose/genetic_optimisation/README.md

 The tool has undergone rigorous testing on various benchmark optimization test functions, including the Rastrigin and Ackley functions with accurate convergence achieved within a few hundred iterations, with a tolerance of 0.00001.

-Additionally, the tool has been applied to real-world engineering challenges - conceptual optimization tasks of propulsion system configuration and propeller design of eVTOL in climb segment. ~~The outcomes are documented for your reference.~~ (document removed for condidentiality, the [propulsion system analysis](https://github.com/harshabose/propulsion_system_analysis) tool could be found in the link)
+Additionally, the tool has been applied to real-world engineering challenges - conceptual optimization tasks of propulsion system configuration and propeller design of eVTOL in climb segment. ~~The outcomes are documented for your reference.~~ (document removed for condidentiality, the [propulsion system analysis](https://github.com/harshabose/propulsion_system_analysis) tool could be found in the link and a test case is given below)

 In future version, I will be integrating my [lightweight C++ thread manager](https://github.com/harshabose/thread_manager) tool to genetic optimisation allowing for even more performance and speed.